sambunting/nuxt-docs/docs/listr2/content/en/general-usage/subtasks.md

 ## Introduction

 Any task can return a new Listr.
-But rather than calling it `new Listr` to get the full auto-completion features depending on the parent task's selected renderer, it is a better idea to call it through the `Task` itself by `task.newListr()`.
+But rather than calling it by invoking `new Listr` to get the full auto-completion features depending on the parent task's selected renderer, it is a better idea to call it through the `Task` itself by `task.newListr()`.

 Subtasks can be nested indefinitely as long as the terminal width is enough to support them.

 Subtasks give the advantage of grouping similar tasks together, changing the behavior of listr for a certain set of tasks, or cleaning up the rendering area when certain tasks have finished.

+## Usage

 ```typescript
 new Listr<Ctx>(